ankitgoel2001/transcationInsight/README.md

 data, which stores another HashMap within it that is the "date" key, and the value is a list in the format [minBalance, maxBalance, endingBalance].

+The reason I made a nested HashMap, meaning another map for each date is since the same customer could deposit for another month.
+And we have to track the balance for each month by the customer.

 I made sure the program works for reading with multiple csv files.
 So, this means the end output produced will be the analysis after reading through multiple csv files.